 Most of us have the resources and facilities to make life a bit easier for our special oldies.
 Here are some suggestions that might help you help them:

-- For cattle, aging tends to bring weight loss, and feet problems.
+- For cattle, aging tends to bring weight loss and foot problems.

 - For sheep and goats, the problems might be stiffness and or feet or teeth problems,